joebinns/clay/README.md

 ## Installation
 Open the project in Unity.
 Open the Purveyor of Stars scene located at [*clay/Assets/Scenes/*](https://github.com/joebinns/clay/tree/main/Assets/Scenes).

+## Warning
+I created this procedural clay shader as an exercise in Unity 3D's ShaderGraph.
+Shaders are run every frame, and since this is an unbaked shader, it generates and then discards various noise textures each frame.
+**I would therefore strongly advise against using this shader in it's current state in commercial usage**.
+Instead, one could re-create the shader in Blender and bake it into materials and animations.
+You would then benefit from peak performance, with results that you can be just as happy with!

 ## Contributing
 1. Fork the repository.